JonathanDollahite/ActiveReserveEarningsComparison/README.md

 ## Overview
 This Dash web application compares the lifetime earnings of active-duty military personnel and reservists after retirement.
 It visualizes key financial elements over time, allowing users to explore different scenarios.

+You can visit the functional app at the following link: https://active-vs-reserve-lifetime-earnings.onrender.com/

 ## Getting Started
 To run this application, ensure you have the necessary libraries installed.
 You can install them using the following command: